Frequently Asked Questions

 The Immunisation Register was set up in response to the decline in childhood immunisations and the increase in the number of reported cases of preventable diseases.
 It records details of all vaccinations given to children under the age of seven who live in Australia and can be used as a resource for parents to monitor their child’s immunisation status.

-You should only delay immunisation if your child is very unwell, for example, has a fever of more than 38.5°C, diarrhoea or vomiting or severe Upper Respiratory Tract Infection.
-Ask your health care provider for advice.
+You should only delay immunisation if your child is very unwell, for example, has a fever of more than 38.5

 For more information see Baby immunisation or Baby care